BritishBambi/LBBT-pp5/README.md

 ### Strategy Plane

-Little Ben's Big Treats is designed with all age groups and a large customer base in general.
+Little Ben's Big Treats is a business to consumer B2C ecommerce site designed with all age groups and a large customer base in mind.
+It will be easy for users to find and purchase selected products, read reviews and discover new recipies for home baking.
 It will be designed with a friendly and easy to understand layout so that any user will be able to access it with ease.

 #### Overall Goals
 - To provide an ecommerce solution for a small business selling desserts to consumers - B2C